solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 ## Batch operations

-When writing a batch of records to a Kinesis stream, the method call may look smth like this:
+When writing a batch of records to a Kinesis stream, the method call may look something like this:

 ```javascript
 kinesis.putRecords(params, callback)